 Social work education requires continuous evaluation of the student.
 This evaluation includes periodic objective evaluations such as grades, performance, and field work.
 Continuation in social work is contingent upon positive ongoing faculty evaluation of the student's grades, professional attributes, and performance in real or simulated professional situations.
 A student may be suspended or disqualified from the social work program for deficiencies in any of the foregoing.
-A grade of no credit in field will result in automatic disqualification from the program.
+A grade of no credit in field practicum may result in delay of graduation and/or disqualification from the program.